Audio and Video clips

 Captured (by Kit Garoutte & Scott Casey) - Sample from "Captured" CD

 Scott and I wrote and played a lot of music together during the early days of our careers in Portland with our band and duo.
 We did some production music as well.
-This song, like "Can't Get...", were created during that time and I have put a little different spin on 'em while retaining the essence of what they started out as...
+This song, like "Can't Get...", was created during that time and I have similarly put a little different spin on it while hopefully retaining the song's original essence.

 Why, Why, Why (by Kit Garoutte) - Sample from "Captured" CD